Breaking of a floating particle raft by water waves: Breaking of a floating particle raft

 Nevertheless, the raft breaks along a horizontal fracture on a lateral surface of thickness $e$ and the relevant stress is $\sigma_{xx}$ if we suppose for now an initial fracture perpendicular to the waves.
 This stress can be obtained by a force balance by considering the raft as a solid and considering the cumulative contribution of each slice of width $ \mathrm{d}x$.
 The horizontal force in magnitude is thus equal $\mathrm{d}F=\sigma_{x,z} \, \mathrm{d}x \, \mathrm{d}y = e \, \mathrm{d}\sigma_{xx} \, \mathrm{d}y $.
 Then, by integration of $\mathrm{d}\sigma_{xx} $ and using the dispersion relation of water surface wave $\omega^2=g\,k$, we obtain:

-{The integration constant is $0$ by symmetry argument: the stress exerted at $x$ must be the opposite at $x + \lambda/2$.} We note that $\sigma_{v,xx}(x,t)$ is thus maximal in the wave minima.
-Using the same reasoning as in the section~\ref{Bending}, we find that shear fracture is favored for a fracture at a $45^\circ$ angle.
+{The integration constant is $0$ by symmetry argument: the stress exerted at $x$ must be the opposite at $x + \lambda/2$.} We note that $\sigma_{v,xx}(x,t)$ is thus maximal {in the wave slope minima}.
+Using the same reasoning as in the section~\ref{Bending} (by replacing $\sigma_xx$ by $\sigma_{v,xx}$ in Eq.~\ref{StressT}), we find that shear fracture is favored for a fracture at a $45^\circ$ angle.
 While for the opening fracture, it is favored when the fracture is orthogonal to the wave propagation.

 $\sigma_{v,xx}(x,t)$ increases linearly with the wave amplitude $a$.
 On the other hand, it decreases when the angular frequency $\omega$ increases.
 This may seem counter-intuitive because the velocity at the water surface increases with $\omega$.
 In fact, it should also be noted that the lower the angular frequency, the longer the wavelength of the waves and thus the more viscosity stresses will be able to exert on large areas under the raft.
 Thus, the sum of the forces becomes larger.
-We also see that $\sigma_{xx}$ is maximum on the maxima of the waves.
+We also see that $\sigma_{v,xx}$ is maximum on the maxima of the waves.
 In our experiment for $f \sim 3$ Hz and $a \sim 1$ mm, the maximum stresses on the raft at these points are :

-This value is one order below than the estimated Young's modulus $E$ of the raft that is about $10^4$, but seems sufficient to break it, as we know that for brittle materials with defects at small scale, the experimental breaking stress threshold is small compared to the Young's modulus. \\
+This value is {two orders} below than the estimated Young's modulus $E$ of the raft that is about $10^4$ Pa, but seems sufficient to break it, as we know that for brittle materials with defects at small scale, the experimental breaking stress threshold is small compared to the Young's modulus. \\

 For standing waves, the situation differs due to the presence of stagnation points for the surface fluid velocity, where the viscous shear is maximal as depicted in Fig.~\ref{schemaviscous} (b).

 We aim now to estimate the maximal axial stress directed along the $x$ axis at a standing wave antinode.
 First, for small wave steepness, the linear theory of water waves predicts that for a surface deformation